Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If a dose is missed, take it when remembered the same day.
-If it is nearly time for the next dose, skip the missed dose and resume the usual schedule.
-Do not take two doses at the same time to make up for a missed dose.
+If you miss a dose, take it when you remember.
+If it is almost time for your next dose, skip the missed one and resume your usual schedule.
+Do not take two doses at the same time.

 Storage and Travel Basics